matthewsong18/csc337-final-project/front-end/README.md

 ---

 ## **Folder Structure Overview**
-This project follows a clean and modular folder structure for ease of development and scalability:
+This project follows a modular folder structure for ease of development and scalability:

 ### **Root Directory**
-- **`public/`**
-  Stores static assets (e.g., images, files) that are referenced by absolute URLs or excluded from Vite's build pipeline.
+- **`public/`**: Stores static assets (e.g., images, files) that are referenced by absolute URLs or excluded from Vite's build pipeline.

-- **`src/`**
-  Contains the application code.
+- **`src/`**: Contains the application code.
 Key subdirectories and files:
   - **`src/assets/`**: Assets processed and optimized by Vite during the build process (e.g., images, fonts).
   - **`src/components/`**: Reusable UI components (e.g., Navbar, Footer).
   - **`src/pages/`**: Contains React components representing different pages of the app.